 NOTE: The input terminals are labeled for grid and generator due to common conventions, not because of inverter requirements.
 Each input can accept any AC source as long as it meets the requirements of the Radian inverter and the selected input mode.
 If necessary, the Gen terminals can accept grid power.
 The opposite is also true.
 However, if using the Gen Alert or AGS functions, the generator must use the Gen terminals.
-See page 41 (Gen Alert) and page 45 (AGS).
+See page 43 (Gen Alert) and page 47 (AGS).)

 When multiple inverters are stacked together in parallel, the master inverter's input mode is imposed on all slaves.
-(See the stacking section on page 35.)
 The slave settings are not changed; they retain any mode that was previously programmed.
-However, the slave will ignore its programmed mode and use that of the master.
+However, the slave will ignore its own input mode and use that of the master.
 This also applies to any parameters in the mode menu (Voltage Limit, Connect Delay, and so on).